BREAKING NEWS: France Release the Latest Coronavirus Figures - Euro Weekly News Spain News News Article

 BREAKING NEWS: France Release the Latest Coronavirus Figures

-FRENCH health officials say there have been 427 Covid-19 deaths in the last 24 hours as hospitalisations continue to fall.
+FRENCH health officials say there have been 166 COVID-19 deaths in the last 24 hours as critical hospital cases continue to fall.

-The country’s total death toll from the virus has now climbed to: 24,087

-The death toll has increased 1.8 per cent compared with Tuesday, a slightly higher rate of increase than over the previous 24 hours.

 Always check back with Euro Weekly News for the latest updates.